thingsdb/ThingsDB/README.md

     - [ ] Ace editor
 - [x] set_type, for configuring an empty type without instances
 - [ ] thing.watch()/thing.unwatch() function calls.
+- [ ] sets add/remove

 ## Plans and Ideas for the Future
 - [ ] Big number support?
+- [ ] support for things with any "raw" keys?

 ## Installation msgpack